 Health Care Theme

 To address this gap, the research team developed Caremap, a mobile app co-designed with families and clinicians to support care coordination by integrating EHR data using FHIR, organizing health information on a caregiver’s device, and allowing families to tailor content to their needs and preferences.
-While Caremap showed promise in earlier testing, this study was conducted to evaluate its feasibility, usability, and real-world implementation among families of CYSHCN and their providers.
+After Caremap showed promise in earlier proof-of-concept testing, this study was conducted to evaluate its feasibility, usability, and real-world implementation among families of CYSHCN and their providers.

-The specific aims of the research were as follows:
+The specific aims of the research were:

 - Evaluate the feasibility of a digital PHR mobile application with FHIR-enabled EHR integration to coordinate care for CYSHCN.